How to sell your static caravan privately in 5 Simple Steps

 How do I value my static caravan?

-Licence period: Every park will have an agreement that tells you how long you can keep your caravan on your chosen pitch.
+It is usual for caravan parks to issue static caravans with a licence agreement which stipulates the length of time you can remain on the chosen pitch.
 Generally speaking, the longer you have left on your licence period, the higher the valuation.
 But everyone has different needs.
 Matching with the right buyer is essential.
+There are a few parks that don’t have a licence period at all, allowing higher resale prices.

 Ultimately, this is your final decision.
 It’s important you are happy with any recommended sale price so you feel you are getting the right value for your static caravan.